We are proud of Suma’s working relationship and friendship with the award-winning vegetarian

 - 4 red-skinned potatoes or waxy, peeled cut into 1cm cubes

 - 1 tsp turmeric

 - 2 handfuls fresh coriander, washed finely chopped

-- Heat the oil in a large thick-based frying pan over a medium heat for 2 minutes.
+- Heat the sunflower oil in a large thick-based frying pan over medium heat for 2 minutes.
 Add the cumin seeds and swirl through the oil.
-Then, as soon as they start to froth, add the mustard seeds.
+As soon as they start to froth, add the mustard seeds.
 Once the mustard seeds start to pop, reduce the heat to low and stir in the asafoetida.

 - Remove from the heat and leave to rest covered for at least 10 minutes to allow the flavours to infuse.

-- Reheat over a medium heat until piping hot, then sprinkle with the remaining fresh coriander.
+- Reheat over medium heat until piping hot, then sprinkle with the remaining fresh coriander.